Trond Fredrik Ludvigsen

-Trond Fredrik Ludvigsen (born 22 June 1982 in Alta) is a Norwegian footballer.
+Trond Fredrik Ludvigsen (born 22 June 1982) is a Norwegian footballer.

 He debuted in the Norwegian Premier League for Bodø/Glimt at the age of 16 years and 314 days, and as such he is one of the youngest players to appear in this league.
 Good performances in Bodø earned him a transfer to Hertha BSC, but he was unsuccessful and returned to Norway.
 In 2005, he was bought by SK Brann.
 Ludvigsen has been troubled with injury since arriving in Bergen, and has not played many matches.
 He found it hard to gain a regular spot in Brann and was loaned out to Strømsgodset IF in July 2007.
 In December 2008 he signed for Bodø/Glimt for the third time.
 In 2011, he returned to Alta.